vmware-archive/aci-templates/wordpress/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a container group with a WordPress website and its MySQL database on a Container Instance.
+This template creates a container group with a WordPress website and a MySQL database on a Container Instance.
 The WordPress site and MySQL database are persistently stored on an Azure Storage File Share.

 `Tags: Azure Container Instance, Bitnami WordPress`